-The French and Indian War was a struggle between Britain and France for control the American continent.
+The French and Indian War was a struggle between Britain and France for control of the American continent.
 The two nations had been in a state of almost perpetual tension for the previous century; in this time they had fought three wars over matters of empire and politics.
 The outbreak of the French & Indian War, however, was about local rather than imperial issues.
 The British and the French had been competing for territory in the rich land to the west of the Appalachians; settlers from both nations built forts and laid claim to beaver-runs and waterways; each would regularly ignore the claims of the other.
 The British were especially paranoid about the actions of the French.
-Not only would French control of the western territory mean that the 13 colonies would be tightly hemmed in, it would also mean the introduction of ‘Papism’ onto the American continent.
+Not only would French control of the western territory mean that the 13 colonies would be tightly hemmed in; it would also mean the consolidation and possible spread of ‘Papism’ [Catholicism] on the American continent.
 In 1754 a young Virginian major, George Washington, was sent to western Pennsylvania to negotiate with the French about their encroachment onto British territory.
 Instead of negotiating Washington instigated a gunfight with the French, who subsequently captured his brigade and forced Washington to sign an embarrassing ‘admission of responsibility’ for the battle – even though the document was written in French, which Washington could not read.
 It was not an auspicious start to his military career.

 Like most colonial wars of the time, the French and Indian War was a conflict concerned with the capture of forts in order to secure territory.
 The British shipped more than 10,000 regular soldiers to America in order to achieve this – but they also planned on receiving volunteer manpower, support and resources from the colonists.
 This was not always consistently given: many states provided only minimal assistance in the fight against the French, seeing the conflict as an ‘imperial matter’ rather than something which directly concerned them.
 Requests for colonial militias or labour were often rebuffed; so too were requests for quartering for British regulars.
 British officers were annoyed to find that many American traders were crossing the line of battle, fraternising and trading with the French.
 Colonists living closer to the conflict – in upstate Pennsylvania and New York, and along the frontier – had a greater interest in stopping the French advance, so many formed militias to assist where they could.